South Carolina

 Will referral sources be kept up-to-date on the progress of services?

-Yes, DJJ staff will receive weekly census information regarding progress of referrals made.
 Monthly reports will summarize the progress to date with active families.
 Therapist may also send informal texts notifying the referral source of progress.

 Whom do I contact or where do I go online if I have questions?